 The heater provisions of the Regulations apply to all heaters that burn solid fuel, except those used in primary and secondary industry.
-In practice the provisions will be applied mainly to wood heaters as most solid fuel heaters used in Tasmania burn wood.
+In practice the provisions mainly apply to wood heaters, as most solid fuel heaters used in Tasmania burn wood.

-DAE Regulations are available online at Tasmania’s The Law website.
+The regulations are available online at the Tasmanian Legislation website.

 Provisions of the DAE Regulations include:

-- a requirement for all solid fuel heaters manufactured, imported for sale or sold in Tasmania (including second-hand heaters) to comply with Australian Standard AS/NZS 4013-1999;
+- a requirement for all solid fuel heaters manufactured, imported for sale or sold in Tasmania (including second-hand heaters) to comply with Australian Standards AS/NZS 4012:2014 and AS/NZS 4013:2014;

 - a prohibition on modifications to solid fuel heaters that may increase smoke emissions;